 Performing a factory or hard reset of any device regularly will improve performance and clear up certain bugs that may have been lingering from dodgy apps, previous firmware update hiccups or just prolonged usage and lag.
-Considering just how many Galaxy S4 and even Galaxy S3 owners have said that they're happy to stay put with their device in the face of the underwhelming Galaxy S5, refreshing the Galaxy S3's performance seems pretty timely.
+Considering just how many Galaxy S3 owners have said that they're happy to stick with their device in the face of the underwhelming Galaxy S5 and expensive S6, refreshing the Galaxy S3's performance remains timely.
 Here's how to do it (it also works on the S4).

 Which reset option to choose?

-You have a couple of options when it comes to resetting your device.
-Firstly you can choose between a basic factory reset, which I consider to be done via the settings menu on the device and a hard reset which is done via a hardware button combination and the recovery menu – it gives you more options for wiping data, cache and partitions.
+You have a couple of options for resetting your device.
+Firstly, you can choose between a basic factory reset, done via the settings menu on the device, and a hard reset, which is done via a hardware button combination and the recovery menu.
+The latter gives you more options for wiping data, cache and partitions.
 The other thing you need to consider is whether you want your full system reinstalled after the reset or just your apps and personal data.

 This is basically the same as doing a factory reset, but when you use the hardware button combination you have additional options to manually wipe more of your device.
-Depending how often you are doing a reset and wipe or flashing custom ROMs this may be a natural or unnecessarily complicated way of doing it, but I like to be in control so this is how I do it.
-You can just do a factory reset and leave it at that but some people like to do a factory data reset, then wipe the cache partition and then the Dalvik cache separately, and sometimes both before a factory reset and then again afterwards, just to be sure.
-It's all up to personal preference but if you choose not to do these last two steps and have any issues after rebooting (like getting stuck in a bootloop), wiping the cache partition and Dalvik cache can quite often be all you need to get you back to where you want to be.
+Depending on how often you do a reset and wipe or flashing custom ROMs this may be a natural or unnecessarily complicated way of doing it, but I like to be in control, so this is how I do it.
+You can just do a factory reset and leave it at that, but some people like to do a factory data reset, then wipe the cache partition and then the Dalvik cache separately before a factory reset and then again afterwards, just to be sure.
+It's all up to personal preference, but if you choose not to do these last two steps and have any issues after rebooting (like getting stuck in a bootloop), wiping the cache partition and Dalvik cache can quite often be all you need to get you back to where you want to be.